Godswil-Uche/My-Random-Quote-Generator-Project/README.md

-This project is a quote generator which generates random quotes templates and gets it to display on the main page with different colours.
+This project is a quote generator that generates random quote templates and gets them to display on the main page with different colors.

 TECHNOLOGIES USED
 HTML